 Victor Diaz came to the U.S. from the Dominican Republic when he was just seven years old.
 Originally planning to pursue music in college, Diaz first joined the Marines where he learned “the importance of having social workers and mental health workers more actively involved with our service members and their families.”
 Diaz eventually found himself at SUNY Fredonia where he studied social work and sociology.
-He credits his wife, a close friend and Elaine Hammond for convincing him to apply to UB’s MSW program.
+He credits his wife, another close friend, and SSW instructor Elaine Hammond for convincing him to apply to UB’s MSW program.

 As for the future, Diaz has applied to the Army Social Work program, with hopes of being “commissioned as an officer and serve in the military as a social worker.”

 Diaz wants to let future social workers know that it’s important to be “as open-minded as possible.”

 “That does not mean you have to let go of your moral and values,” he summed up.
 “Just be open to the idea that you might be wrong—remember that your experience with the world is different than other people’s.”